onaio/onadata/docs/management.rst

 - A required column named ``label`` used as the Entity label.
 - An optional column named ``uuid``.
 If provided, it must be unique per Entity within the EntityList.
 - All other columns are treated as dataset properties and must be defined by forms that create the EntityList (see ``EntityList.properties``).
+Unknown property columns are silently ignored.
 - Empty property values are ignored (not saved).

 Example CSV: